 The acquisition has been accounted for using the acquisition method.
+The consolidated financial statements include the results of Dupharma for the period between 1 April 2023 and 31 December 2023.

 The fair values of identifiable net assets of Dupharma at the date of acquisition were: